Why does Meta's Mark Zuckerberg think smart glasses will replace smartphones?

 However, Meta seems to have faced the problem that 'it may be really difficult to make normal-looking glasses that can do holograms at an affordable price.'
 In that situation, Meta's solution was 'partnering with Essilorluxottica .'
 With the partnership with Essilorluxottica, CEO Zuckerberg said, 'You can now get normal-looking glasses with a camera, microphone, and good audio that can stream video and capture content, even if they don't have a display.'

-What Zuckerberg is talking about is 'normal-looking glasses with a camera, microphone and good audio that can stream video and capture content even without a display,' which is Ray-Ban Meta, co-developed by Meta and Ray-Ban, with Essilorluxottica providing the glass part of the glasses.
-However, Zuckerberg mentioned that the most important function for smart glasses at the time of writing is AI, and described Ray-Ban Meta, which has access to Meta AI, as 'on the way to building a complete holographic eyeglasses.'
+Zuckerberg's 'normal-looking glasses with a camera, microphone and great audio that can stream video and capture content without a display' is Ray-Ban Meta, which was jointly developed by Meta and Ray-Ban and is provided by Essilorluxottica.
+However, Zuckerberg noted that AI is the most important feature for smart glasses at the time of writing, and described Ray-Ban Meta, which has access to Meta AI, as 'on the way to building a complete holographic pair of glasses.'

 New AI functions such as real-time voice translation added to smart glasses 'Ray-Ban Meta' created by Meta x Ray-Ban - GIGAZINE